- Carnival’s ban of handheld fans on dance floors appears to be have been inspired by their use during a TikTok dance.

 Cruise lines are constantly tweaking their rules, such as banning new items or or putting new policies into place to try and make cruising an overall more pleasant experience.

 Many recent decisions such as banning of bluetooth speakers or โchair hoggingโ by the pool are popular, with the majority of cruisers seemingly in agreement.
+The cruise line also has banned cannabis, drink package limits and curfews.

-A recent TikTok trend involves a dance to a new song called โBoots on the Groundโ, and this dance involves the use of these โclackโ fans as part of the choreography of the dance.
+A recent TikTok trend involves a dance to a new song called ‘Boots on the Ground’, and this dance involves the use of these โclackโ fans as part of the choreography of the dance.ย

 The video below shows Carnival passengers using these fans as part of the line dance to the song, with the video taking just recently at the start of June.